xmake-io/xmake-docs/guide/project_examples.md

 ```

 !> Starting with v2.2.7, the default build will enable device-link. (see [Separate Compilation and Linking of CUDA C++ Device Code](https://devblogs.nvidia.com/separate-compilation-linking-cuda-device-code/))
-If you want to disable device-link, you can set it with `add_values("cuda.devlink", false)`.
+If you want to disable device-link, you can set it with `add_values("cuda.build.devlink", false)`.

+!> Device functions in cuda source files should be device-linked once and only once.
+On targets with kind `binary` or `shared` xmake will automatically perform the device-link which takes the static libraries they depend into account, while for `static` targets by default will not be device-linked.
+However, if the final `binary` or `shared` target do not contain any cuda files, the device-link stage could be missing, resulting in an undefined reference error.
+In this case the static target should be set `add_values("cuda.build.devlink", true)` manually.

 xmake will detect Cuda SDK automatically and we can also set the SDK directory manually.